opencloudelab/opencloudelab.github.io/_posts/tensor-flow/2016-5-03-tensors_in_tensorflow.md

 ---
 layout: post
-title: Tensors in Tensor Flow
+title: Lab 3 Tensors in Tensor Flow
 categories: tensor-flow
 author: Mitha Ann Philip
 description: This is a practical guide with worked out examples that would help you familiarize with Tensor Flow.